simon-ritchie/apysc/docs_src/source/svg_text.md

-# SVGText class
+# SvgText class

-This page explains the `SVGText` class.
+This page explains the `SvgText` class.

 ## What class is this?

-The `SVGText` class creates an SVG text object.
+The `SvgText` class creates an SVG text object.

 ## Basic usage

-The `SVGText` class constructor requires the `text` argument.
+The `SvgText` class constructor requires the `text` argument.

 The constructor also accepts each font's and style's argument, such as the `font_size`, `font_family`, `fill_color`, and `bold`.